tonigreif/InferOpt_DSIRP/README.md

 Our computational experiments are designed to facilitate comparisons with other approaches.
 We focus on simple settings, involving a single vehicle, single depot, single commodity, and an order-up-to policy.
 By thoroughly analyzing the strengths and limitations of our approach, we offer guidance to both practitioners and researchers operating in this field.

 ## Getting Started
-To get started with our algorithm, ensure you have Julia Version 1.8.5 installed.
-You can find more information about Julia on its main homepage at julialang.org.
+To get started with our algorithm, ensure you have Julia Version 1.8.5 and Gurobi Optimizer Version 11.0 installed.
+For additional details on Julia and Gurobi, please visit their official websites at julialang.org and gurobi.com, respectively.
 Follow the steps below:

 0. **Install Julia Version 1.8.5**
 1. **Initialize Environment:**